 Rx directional requirements where possible can use the same OTA test chambers and corresponding calibration and test procedures as the existing EIS accuracy requirement.
 Most RX directional requirements are based upon the EIS test procedures in TR 37.842 [4] where specific test models are referenced.
 However, for simplicity since requirements here do not all use the same test model the procedures have been kept general by using “receiving test signal” where the appropriate test model is found in TS 37.105 [3]

 10.3.2 OTA sensitivity

+10.3.2.1 General

-The OTA sensitivity MU was derived in TR 37.842 [4] as follows:
+The OTA sensitivity MU was derived in TR 37.842 [4] as shown in Table 10.3.2-1.
+Plane Wave Synthesizer description and MU budget is also shown as an additional methodology to those presented in TR 37.842 [4].